March of the Iron Will: Addis Ababa

+While the Italian column was blocked at Termabér Pass, Haile Selassie, who narrowly avoided capture, returned to the capital.
+Having decided to carry out a resistance to the bitter end using the 6,000 men garrisoning the capital, reinforced by the able-bodied veterans of the army decimated at Lake Ascianghi, immediately called a meeting of his advisors at the Imperial Palace on 30 April.

 In Addis Ababa, Emperor Haile Selassie visited the French Legation.
 After explaining to French Minister Paul Bodard that further defense of the capital was impossible, he explained that it was best for Empress Menen Asfaw and their two sons, Crown Prince Asfaw Wossen, 19, and Prince Makonnen, 13, to leave the country.
 Ultimately they would go to the Coptic monastery in the British Mandate of Palestine, but he asked the French Minister whether the Imperial Family could temporarily find refuge in French Somaliland and was assured by Bodard that they could.

 Haile Selassie then returned to his Palace and crowds gathered at the Palace steps.
 To the gathering throng, he said, "Ethiopia, will fight until the last soldier and the last inch!
 Let every man who is not wounded or sick take arms and enough food to last five days and march north to fight the invader!"
 The crowd roared back to their Emperor: "We will go!"

-Forgetting the raw gas burns on his arm, Haile Selassie retired into his Palace for a final conference with his chieftains.
-He knew that the Government of the Ethiopian Empire would have to move from Addis Ababa.
+Haile Selassie retired into his Palace for a final conference with his chieftains.
+He knew that the government would have to move from Addis Ababa.
 One possibility was for the government to relocate to Gore in the southwest and he sought comment on this plan.
 Initially, his chiefs said nothing at all.
 But, when the chiefs did talk, they explained that the one effective Ethiopian army left was fighting for its life under Ras Nasibu Emmanual in the Ogaden.
 This army was pitted against General Rodolfo Graziani's relentless advance on Harar.
 One after another, the chiefs rose to tell how hopeless the situation was and to say that there was nothing for the Emperor to do but rather flee the country to avoid his execution.
+There was then a vote, and the council voted 21 in favor of the Emperor fleeing, with 3 voting against.
+The emperor accepted the decision reluctantly and took the train to Djibouti at 4:00 on the morning of 2 May, arriving at his destination in the French colony on the morning of 3 May, where an English steamer was waiting for him which would accompany him first to Jerusalem and then to London.